2 days Stift Heiligenkreuz for connoisseurs

 Pure enjoyment in the Klostergasthof

 After our return to Heiligenkreuz Abbey, we take a break at the monastery inn.
 The day before we had dinner in the beer garden under the linden trees.
 The trees are currently in full bloom and exude a beguiling scent.
 In the midday heat they donate exactly the shade that we want.
-With a glass elderberry syrup We refresh ourselves with soda and citron after our visit to Mayerling.
-While we wait for our lunch, we enjoy the view of the pen again and watch the comings and goings that take place there.
+With a glass of elderberry syrup with soda and citron, we refresh ourselves after our visit to Mayerling.
+While we wait for our lunch, we enjoy the view of the abbey again and watch the comings and goings that take place there.

 The menu promises specialties from the Vienna Woods.
-At the moment there is a seasonal menu which offers different dishes with fresh mushrooms (chanterelles).
-I choose Eierschwammerl with Bohemian dumplings.
-Petar not a sausage salad.
-And for dessert, there's the monastic cream slices, the specialty of the house.
-But how big is this supposed to be?
-It exceeds all our expectations - in taste as well as in quantity.
+There is a seasonal menu that currently offers various dishes with fresh chanterelles.
+I choose chanterelles with Bohemian dumplings.
+Petar takes a sausage salad.
+For dessert, there is the Klosterschnitte (monastery cream slices), the house specialty.
+But how big can that actually be?
+It definitely exceeds all of our expectations – both in taste and in quantity.
 But see for yourself:

-Our conclusion: the perfect travel destination for connoisseurs and hikers
+Our conclusion: the perfect travel destination for foodies and hikers

-Those who, like us, like to look behind the scenes on their travels and seek rest, will find in Heiligenkreuz and Mayerling Abbey a perfect destination for two days.
+If, like us, you like to look behind the scenes on your travels and are looking for peace and quiet, you will find a perfect travel destination for two days in Heiligenkreuz Abbey as well as in Mayerling.
 In the middle of the Vienna Woods, the Cistercian Monastery offers a place of silence and contemplation.
-Art and culture in this monastery go back to the 12.
-Century.
-The monks of the convent host their guests with great hospitality.
-A visit to Stift Heiligenkreuz is a very special experience.
+Art as well as culture in this monastery go back to the 12th century.
+The monks of the monastery treat their guests with great hospitality.
+A visit to Heiligenkreuz Abbey is a very special experience.

 Travel Arrangements: